 Reader response criticism is a school of formal literary theory that focuses on the reader and their experience of literature.
 A prime thematic or style that can be found in many of Neil Gaiman’s novels is his manner of taking the unknown and mysterious and presenting it to the reader in an ironic but authentic way.
 This style is prevalent throughout both American Gods and Anansi Boys and because of the nature of these books, it enhances interactions the main…

-Acceptance Speech Martin Luther King was an African American activist and leader who dedicated his life to fighting for equal rights for coloured people in America.
-Grown up in a Baptist family, Christianity held a huge fascination for Martin Luther King, which is often reflected in his speeches.
-In 1964, he received the Nobel Peace Prize for his achievements in the struggle for equality and independence for coloured people.
-When receiving the award, Martin Luther King expresses his appreciation by…
+Martin Luther King, an African American activist and a beacon of the civil rights movement, dedicated his life to the relentless pursuit of equal rights for colored people in America.
+Growing up in a Baptist family, King's deep connection to Christianity profoundly influenced his speeches.
+In 1964, he was honored with the Nobel Peace Prize in recognition of his unwavering commitment to the struggle for equality and independence for colored people.
+King's acceptance speech in Oslo stands out for its…

 Often non fiction tries to convey emotion and thought rather than simply providing information in order to move the reader.
 A piece of non fiction which has had a lasting impression on me is "Letter to Daniel" by the Irish foreign correspondent, Fergal Keane.
 This piece of writing is written in the form of a letter in which Keane has put across moving reflections about his first child's birth.
 To show the strong and great effect his son has brought…